Ulsan Hyundai Mipo Dockyard FC

 Ulsan Hyundai Mipo Dockyard Dolphin Football Club (울산 현대미포조선 돌고래 축구단) was a South Korean football club based in Ulsan.
 The club competed in the Korea National League between 2003 and 2016 and was owned and operated by Hyundai Mipo Dockyard.
 They played their home games at the 19,471-capacity Ulsan Stadium.

 History

 The club was founded in 1998 as the works team of Hyundai Mipo Dockyard, a global shipbuilding company, and joined the Korea National League in 2003.
-They have won the National League seven times (2007, 2008, 2011, 2013, 2014, 2015 and 2016).
+They won the National League seven times (2007, 2008, 2011, 2013, 2014, 2015 and 2016).
 After the 2016 season, Hyundai Mipo Dockyard announced that they would no longer fund the team, and the club was subsequently dissolved.